 Getting stiffed by a client is practically (and unfortunately) a freelancing right of passage.

 It’s certainly not something anyone ever wants to go through, but it happens quite frequently.
 So frequently in fact, that Freelancers Union created “The World’s Largest Invoice,” where freelancers can give themselves a therapeutic release by listing out their unpaid bills to date.
-As of this writing, thousands of freelancers have contributed over $4,000,000 worth of time spent on projects that they’ll never get back.
+So far, thousands of freelancers have contributed over $4,000,000 worth of time spent on projects that they’ll never get back.

 As a freelancer, sometimes you have to take on roles you never thought you would—like accountant, bookkeeper, and yes—debt collector.
 Instead of waiting until it’s too late, use these get paid strategies to make sure that your precious time results in the money you need to survive and prosper.

 Before you spend one minute on a client project, you should have already come to an agreement on payment terms, which are established in your statement of work and service agreement.
 Different options for payment terms include:

 - Due on receipt: Payment due as soon as you send the invoice to the client

 - Net 30, 60, etc: Payment due 30, 60 days (etc.) after the invoice is sent

 - Monthly retainer: Payment due once a month as part of continuous package delivery